Skip to content

 Why do my apps keep opening on the wrong monitor?

 Apps often open on the screen where you last closed them.
-If you have not set a primary display, Windows may default to the monitor connected to the primary graphics port.
+Without a designated primary display, Windows defaults to whatever monitor connects to your main graphics card port.
 Setting a primary display in Windows 11 settings forces the system to prioritize that screen for new window placement.

 Can I have a taskbar on both monitors?